 You live and work as part of the community and wear your own clothes.
 Postulancy is a year to eighteen months.

 Receiving the Habit of the Novice.
 Noviciate lasts 2 years.

-Temporary Profession vows are made for three years and the sister is then clothed in the habit of a Junior.
+Temporary Profession vows are made for five years and the sister is then clothed in the habit of a Junior.

 The vows are Stability, Conversion & Obedience which are made for life.

 Stability ‘By the vow of stability within her community a sister obliges herself to make constant us of the means of the spiritual craft there, trusting in the providence of God who has called her to this place and to this group of sisters’ (Constitution 9).